Last updated: December 2025

 Frequently Asked Questions

 The FAQ page lists frequently asked questions received through webinars, the Title X conference, and through emails to OPA and TA vendors.
-This page will be updated frequently and will serve as a resource for grantees and data system vendors.
+This page will be updated frequently and will serve as a resource for grant recipients and data system vendors.

 Technical Assistance

-OPA and its contractors will provide comprehensive technical assistance (TA) using a collaborative and coordinated approach to help grantees transition to the new FPAR 2.0 data system.
+OPA and its contractors will provide comprehensive technical assistance (TA) using a collaborative and coordinated approach to help grant recipients transition to the new FPAR 2.0 data system.
 These activities include group and individualized technical assistance to end users of the system via formal trainings, written materials, and other documentation.
-TA materials and assistance are available to grantees, subrecipients, and EHR vendors.
-Note, only grantees will have access to submit data, so we encourage ongoing coordination between grantees and their partners.
+TA materials and assistance are available to grant recipients, subrecipients, and EHR vendors.
+Note, only grant recipients will have access to submit data, so we encourage ongoing coordination between grant recipients and their partners.

-• Inquiries regarding the data system, data elements, implementation guide, waiver process, or FAQs can be submitted to the help desk FPARSupport@mathematica-mpr.com with a cc to your federal project officer.
+- Inquiries regarding the data system, data elements, implementation guide, or FAQs can be submitted to the FPAR Help Desk (FPARSupport@mathematica-mpr.com) with a cc to your federal Project Officer.